Lake Springfield: History

-The lake has undergone both drought and flood over the past 80 years.
-The worst drought, which lasted from 1952 to 1955, drew the lake down 12.5 feet below full pool, reducing its water storage to 7.4 billion gallons and threatening operations of both the power plant complex and the water treatment plant.
+The lake has undergone both drought and flood over the past 90 years.
+The worst drought, which lasted from 1952 to 1955, drew the lake down more than 12 feet below full pool, reducing its water storage to 7.4 billion gallons and threatening operations of both the power plant complex and the water treatment plant.
 That prompted construction of an emergency connection to the South Fork to supplement the lake.

 The 1950s drought also led to plans to build a second lake as a long-term backup water source.
 Nearly all the land for Lake II (later named Hunter Lake, after former utilities commissioner John Hunter) had been purchased by the early 21st century.
 However, bureaucratic hurdles and continuing public doubt about the need for the new lake left it unbuilt as of 2022.

 Fishing

 Lake Springfield is a highly ranked fishing lake.
 Species that are doing well, as of 2016, include:

 Other fish found in the lake include blue catfish, black crappie, green sunfish, green sunfish x bluegill hybrid, freshwater drum, redear sunfish, carp, walleye, saugeye, black bullhead and yellow bullhead.